KJH0616/SMTSP-SFS/README.md

   * Tight Due date

 ### Subdirectories
 Each dataset directory under each due date condition contains subdirectories named based on the number of jobs and families in each dataset:
   * Example: J100_F13 indicates instances with 100 jobs and 13 families
   * Each subdirectory contains 10 problem instances

 ## Problem Instance Description
+Each problem instance includes the following attributes:
  * Problem Instance: Identifier for the specific dataset
  * Number of jobs: Number of jobs in the instance
  * Number of families: Number of job families
  * Tau (τ): A parameter related to the due date tightness
  * R: A parameter controlling the due date range
  * Processing times: An array of processing times for each job
  * Due dates: An array of due dates for each job
  * Setup times: A matrix of setup times between jobs belonging to different families
  * Families: An array indicating the family to which each job belongs

 ### Example File Details
 * Processing times: Time taken to complete each job.